allybee73/teya-tiny-ledger/README.md

     ]
 }
 ```
+If the account id is not valid then a 404 response will be returned.

-### Assumptions.
+### Assumptions/Notes on implementation.
-I have not considered currency in this demo application, for the purposes of this test I have assumed we are only supporting GBP.
+* I have not considered currency in this demo application, for the purposes of this test I have assumed we are only supporting GBP.
+* Due to the basic nature of the mapping, I have not used any mapping framework such as MapStruct.